ciselab/Lampion/Experiments/CodeBert_CodeToText/grid-experiment/README.md

 The results of the runs are gathered under the configs.

 If you want to run the experiment with training, place the training and validation files under the configs `ur_dataset`.
-This is sadly necessary as otherwise they fight over file-locks.
+This duplication is sadly necessary as otherwise they fight over file-locks.

 ## Limitations

-Sometimes, sadly, the preprocessing fails for certain entries.
+Sometimes the preprocessing fails for certain entries.
 A guide what to remove from the original test-data is in [a nearby file](./removal-info.txt) but the cleaned dataset will also be provided.

 I am currently investigating this and will provide a dataset that is not failing in the preprocessing.